 Primary disease, the most common type of AGN is described as an immune-complex disease (or an antigen-antibody complex developed during the streptococcal infection which becomes entrapped in the glomerular membrane, causing inflammation for 8 to 14 days after the onset of this infection).

-Nursing care planning goals for the child with acute glomerulonephritis is directed toward the excretion of excess fluid through urination, participate in an activity within tolerance, preventing infection, and absence of complication
+Nursing care planning goals for the child with acute glomerulonephritis are directed toward the excretion of excess fluid through urination, participation in activity within tolerance, preventing infection, and absence of complication